SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 * Legacy code: Many companies have existing codebases written in other languages, and transitioning to Rust may require significant time and resources.
 Companies may be hesitant to make this investment if the benefits of transitioning are not clear.

 Many of these concerns are actively being addressed by the Rust community, with ongoing efforts to improve the language's ecosystem and make it more accessible to developers of all backgrounds.

-# What makes Rust special?

-This page is a section divider and intentionally blank.

-## The borrow checker

-The Rust borrow checker is a tool that ensures memory safety in Rust programs by preventing data races and other forms of undefined behavior related to memory management.
-In Rust, memory is managed through a system of ownership and borrowing, where ownership represents exclusive control over a piece of memory, and borrowing represents temporary access to that memory.

-When a variable is created in Rust, it becomes the owner of the memory it represents.
-The owner is responsible for freeing the memory when the variable goes out of scope.
-However, Rust also allows you to borrow references to the memory owned by another variable, but with certain constraints.
-The borrow checker enforces these constraints to prevent invalid memory access and data races.

-The borrow checker analyzes Rust code to ensure that each reference to memory is valid and safe.
-It enforces a set of rules that govern how and when references can be created, used, and dropped.
-These rules include:

-* Only one mutable reference to a piece of memory can exist at a time.

-* Mutable references can't coexist with immutable references to the same piece of memory.

-* References must always be valid and non-null.

-* The lifetime of a reference must be shorter than the lifetime of the memory it refers to.

-The borrow checker is an important part of Rust's memory safety guarantees and has become one of the most notable features of the language.
-It can be challenging to work with at first, especially for developers coming from languages without similar constraints, but it ultimately helps catch many memory-related bugs at compile time rather than at runtime.

 ## The borrow checker - example